RawdhahAlshaqaq/Memememe/README.md

 - Implement user interfaces with tab views and collection views
 - Set up a navigation structure that creates an intuitive flow through the ap
 - working with  UIKit

+## How its work
+- open the project
+- take a pictuer
+- write a text on the up line and on the down line
+- save the photo into table view controller and grid collection
+- send the saved picture to social network media